Updated: Beware of Fake Check Scams

-We are issuing this Alert to warn the public about "mystery shopper" and "modeling" scams using checks that appear to be from legitimate companies—including FINRA.
+We are issuing this Alert to warn the public about "mystery shopper," "modeling" and other job-search scams in which individuals receive checks that appear to be from legitimate companies—including FINRA.

 In each of these scams, you are sent an authentic-looking check.
 In many instances, the name of a real company appears on the check as well as real account and routing numbers.
-You are instructed to deposit the check in your bank account and then transfer a portion of the money to someone else.
+The common variety of this scam includes instructions to deposit the check in your bank account and then almost immediately transfer a portion of the money to someone else.
 Days later, your bank informs you that the check was counterfeit and that you are liable for the amount withdrawn, usually several thousand dollars.
 You've been scammed.

-We are aware that fraudsters behind some of these scams have created fake FINRA and "NASD Regulations" [sic] checks.
-(NASD Regulation was a subsidiary of FINRA's predecessor, NASD.)
+We are aware that fraudsters behind some of these scams have created fake FINRA and "NASD Regulations" checks.
+(The latter entity does not exist, although NASD Regulation was a subsidiary of FINRA's predecessor, NASD.)
 Because it can be very difficult to tell a real check from a counterfeit one, we are urging consumers to be cautious if someone they don't know asks them to cash a check and then transfer the money.
+If you receive a check from FINRA, do not cash it—unless you have a current business relationship with FINRA.
+Call (301) 590-6500, and speak with a FINRA staff member.

 Mystery Shopping Scam